postmanlabs/labs-docs/src/pages/docs/postman/collections/data-formats.md

 ## Importing data into Postman

-You can import your Postman data (e.g.collections) as well as your API specifications directly into Postman.
+You can import your Postman data (e.g. collections) as well as your API specifications directly into Postman.

 Postman supports the following API specification formats: